wak1616/SightFlow/INSTALLATION_GUIDE.md

 ### Test 3: Full Functionality (On Intellechart)
 1. Navigate to: `https://app1.intellechart.net/Eye2MVC/Chart/Chart/Index/`
 2. Open a patient chart
-3. Click "Insert HPI" button
+3. Test voice input:
-   - Should trigger the HPI insertion workflow
+   - Click "Listen" button
-   - Status should show success
+   - Say "patient has a history of diverticulosis"
-4. Click "Select PMH" button
+   - Click "Stop"
-   - Should trigger the PMH selection workflow
+   - Text should appear in the textarea
-   - Status should show success
+4. Test AI plan generation:

-### Test 4: Keyboard Shortcuts Still Work
+   - Click "Send to AI"
-- [ ] Alt+Shift+H still works (HPI)
+   - Review the generated plan
-- [ ] Alt+Shift+M still works (PMH)
+   - Click "Send ALL to Nextech"
-- Sidebar buttons should be equivalent to keyboard shortcuts
+   - Verify the changes are applied to the EMR

 ## 🐛 Troubleshooting